vespene-io/_old_vespene/docs/source/setup.rst

 Thanks for the interest in setting up Vespene!

-To start, Vespene is a Python-based application.

-At a technical level, it is implemented using the Django web-framework on the frontend, and supervisord and custom Python daemons (which also use Django code without the webserver) on the backend.
+To start, Vespene is a Python application.
+It is implemented using the Django web-framework on the frontend, and supervisord and python worker daemons on the backend.
 Both layers share a PostgreSQL database.

 You will not need to know anything about Django to run the application, but if you do know Django, the following instructions should be a bit familiar to you.